fdayde/ds-covid-radio-dl/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
+    ├── demo               <- Samples from the dataset for demonstration in streamlit │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- Trained and serialized models, model predictions, or model summaries, not on Github for size reasons
+    │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's name, and a short `-` delimited description, e.g.
     │                         `1.0-alban-data-exploration`.
     │
-    ├── references         <- Data dictionaries, manuals, links, and all other explanatory materials.
     │
-    ├── reports            <- The reports that you'll make during this project as PDF │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── reports            <- The final report made during this project (PDF) │
+    │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`